nilesh0107/EvolentHealth/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

+## NPM Install

+Run `npm install` command to install the dependancies of node modules.
 ## API Server

 Run `json-server --watch db.json` command for start mock API server.
 This Server runs on `http://localhost:3000/`.
 We are using Mock API server currently to this project.
 Later once we get actual API Endpoint we can use that endpoint also.